NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 For fraction part:  $1.f_1,f_2$.
 As aforementioned, since in IEEE regulation $1$ is not explicitly represented the maximum value of $f_1f_2$  is $0.2^{-1}2^{-2}$, namely $0.75$ which represents $1.75$.
 And $1.75$ x $4$ is $14$ when $s$ is 0 and is $-14$ when $s$ is $1$.

 **(2) Floating-point representations and unsigned values(Page 143).**

+How to convert simple integer values into floating-point form?
+See page 143.

 **(3) The bit representation of a float $0.5$ .**